pramsey/crunchyblog/cloud-raster/cloud-raster.md

 There are **112008** tiles in the collection.

-Each tile is pretty big, spatially (512 pixels on a side, 25 meters per pixel).
+Each tile is pretty big, spatially (512 pixels on a side, 25 meters per pixel, means a 12.8km tile).

 ![MrDEM Tiles](mrdem-tiles.jpg)